caktus/guidebook/docs/reference/info.md

 <br><br>
 # From Caktus with Love
 The internet has a lot of content, but not all of it is great.
 However, sometimes we stumble upon content that is just exceptional, that is where the idea of [From Caktus with Love](from-caktus-with-love.md) came in.
-It is a place to display suggetion for other cakti on the exeptional content we find, be it technical or non-technical.
+It is a place to display suggestion for other cakti on the exceptional content we find, be it technical or non-technical.